Pet insurance for older dogs and cats

 How to save money on older pet insurance

-to save on your pet insurance bills for an older pet, you've got a couple of options.
+To save on your pet insurance bills for an older pet, you've got a couple of options.
 In some cases you'll need to make some compromises:

 • Ask for a discount: This works surprisingly well.
-If you've received a renewal notice form your current insurer, give them a call (or email them) and see if they can do something about the price.
+If you've received a renewal notice from your current insurer, give them a call (or email them) and see if they can do something about the price.
 This is more effective if you've been with the insurer for a while, but it can work any time.

 • Compare your options: Look for alternative pet insurance providers - you might find another company that has a better offer for your pet.
 If you do find a cheaper price, you can always use that as leverage for your current provider before you make the switch.